Flexibility is the foundation of your physicality.

 Without flexibility, you can’t squat properly, do dynamic shoulder movements, or stand up straight.

-Flexibility isn’t merely about being able to touch your toes or do a backbend.
-It’s about the overall health of your muscles, tendons, and joints, enabling your body to move freely and easily in every direction.
+Flexibility isn’t merely about being able to do a backbend.
+It’s about the overall health of your muscles, tendons, and joints, enabling your body to move easily and freely in every direction.

 Before I delve into the poses, it’s crucial for you to understand what flexibility really is.